Ulixes-8/Predicting-CT-Slice-Locations-with-Gaussian-Processes/README.md

 This notebook was written to solve a coursework assignment at the University of Edinburgh.
 The course is titled "Machine Learning and Pattern Recognition".
 It received a final mark of 81%.
+The main (submitted) notebook is in assignment.ipynb.

 # CT_Scan_Prediction
 Background: In this assignment you will perform some preliminary analysis of a dataset from the UCI machine learning repository.
 Some features have been extracted from slices of CT medical scans.
 There is a regression task: attempt to guess the location of a slice in the body from features of the scan.
 A little more information about the data is available online2: